nih-fmrif/NIMH_repro_2017_03/_episodes/21-collaborating_with_git.md

 and then push the change to GitHub:

 ~~~
-$ git add mars.txt
+!git add mars.txt
-$ git commit -m "Adding a line in our home copy"
+!git commit -m "Adding a line in our home copy"
 ~~~
-{: .bash}
+{: .python}

 ~~~
 [master 5ae9631] Adding a line in our home copy